rehierl/node-tree-outliner/3-basic-design/3-6-2-extensions.md

 logical location of such a sectioning node and the section's content nodes.
-Essentially, the sectioning node, which is associated while it is being entered, would then belong to a section that is independent to the section with which the declared section's content nodes will be associated.
+Essentially, the sectioning node, which is associated while it is being entered, would then belong to a section that is independent to the section with which the content nodes of the declared section will be associated.

 Note that type-2 sectioning nodes are defined not to have any inner sectioning nodes themselves.

-**Memory hook**
-Modifiers/extensions can only result in closing sections.
+Consequently, such an option can, by definition, only close those sections that are presequent to the sectioning node's enter event.

 <!-- ======================================================================= -->
 ## benefits of close modifiers